apache/rocketmq-site/_posts/2020-05-30-release-notes-4.7.1.md

 ## Bug
 <ul>
-<li>[<a href='https://github.com/apache/rocketmq/issues/1901'>ISSUE-1901</a>] -  Fix the bug that create reply message fail in sending request/reply message.
+<li>[<a href='https://github.com/apache/rocketmq/issues/1901'>ISSUE-1901</a>] -  Fix the bug that create reply message fail when using request/reply mode.
 </li>
 <li>[<a href='https://github.com/apache/rocketmq/issues/1906'>ISSUE-1906</a>] -  Fix the issue that BooleanConstantExpression might lead to class loading deadlock.
 </li>